RogerioBlanco/PixelCanvasBot/README.md

     * *linear* :    paint line by line, left to right, top to bottom.

+    * *linear_vertical* :    paint line by line, top to bottom, left to right.

     * *p_linear* :  deprioritize pixels with more transparency in the original image, then paint the priority groups line by line, left to right, top to bottom

     * *qf* :        quickfill; paint every second pixel line by line, left to right, top to bottom.
 Will draw a 5x5 square in this order: